pat-jpnk/song-vocabulary/readme.md

 ================================================

-This thing is only marginally useful, but I built it for fun when I learned that you can implement file creation and download in exclusively in the front-end.
+This thing is only marginally useful, but I built it for fun when I learned that you can implement file creation and download in exclusively the front-end.

 ### Glossary